-The Finch advisor and former HCM (Human Capital Management) exec shares his wishes and predictions for the industry he helped shape over the last two decades.
+Finch advisor and former HCM (Human Capital Management) exec shares his opinions for the industry he helped shape over the last two decades.

 Two years ago, Craig Cohen left his position as general manager at ADP Marketplace for the world of e-commerce.
 Despite the leap, he’s still very much invested in HCM, both as a financial backer and an impassioned thought leader.
 He’s also a valuable member of Finch’s advisory board, who has been instrumental in helping us identify our priorities.

 We recently caught up with Craig to talk about the state of HCM, including a requisite pandemic analysis and the industry change he’d most like to see.

 You left ADP for WooCommerce just before the pandemic hit.
 Looking back, where do you think HCM was headed and how did the pandemic affect that trajectory?

 It was like an asteroid hit and pushed everything in another direction.
 I think the big focus before the pandemic was, how do I find the best people?
 What incentives and wellness programs can I offer?
 Then the world changed.
 People became entrepreneurs.
 They realized they can work from home and start their own businesses.
 I think that people also lost their attachment to their employer.
 They really started to ask, is this the right company for me?

 What's happening now is that the HCM tech base has changed.
 It's become much more about, how do I evolve to support and keep my people that are amazing?
 What can I do to make sure that they're productive and successful in the world we live in?
 And the last piece of that is about providing connectedness.
 How do we build relationships when we're not in the office together?
 It’s a huge shift, and the HCM ecosystem is getting bigger as a result.

 It sounds like HCM has stepped up to meet the challenge.
 In what areas, though, is there still room for improvement?